coecms/module-build/README.md

 ## Create a modulefile

-The `modules-common.tcl` script automatically sets up paths, and checks the currently loaded compiler and MPI to determine the correct build to use.
+The `modules-common-v2.0.tcl` script automatically sets up paths, and checks the currently loaded compiler and MPI to determine the correct build to use.
 It expects to be installed to the app directory.